Melanie12/What-I-Learned-This-Week/README.md

 ## Other Classes

-- One hour of math every Friday
+- One hour of math every week with a [teacher](https://www.maprofdemaths.com/)
 - Self-learning Python programming with the help of my [mentor](https://github.com/Master-Touks)
 - Various other online self-paced classes